andrebriggs/active-learning-detect/cli/README.md

 `TAGGING_IMAGE_DIR` is the location where all images will be downloaded to for training `TAGGED_OUTPUT` is the location of the CSV file that will have human labelled data

-`TAGGING_IMAGE_DIR` is the location where all images will be downloaded to for training `TAGGED_OUTPUT` is the location of the CSV file that will have human labelled data

 ### Commands

 #### Initialize a dataset/Onboard an existing dataset.